rglaue/borgbackup_archive_purge/README.md

     `borg-purge-archives` allows for a starting date to be defined with the `--start-date` argument.
 Evaluation begins from the Starting date, and going backwards.
-Archives after the starting date are purged.
+Archives after (younger than) the starting date are purged.

     This is desireable if a copy of the repository is made somewhere, and the copy is intended to only hold a set of archives within a specific time span.
 An